ORCID-EU-Labs/orcid-feed/views/index.html.md

     Carberry, J. (2008).
 Developing Thin Clients Using Amphibious Epistemologies.
 Journal of Psychoceramics, 5(11), 1-3. doi:10.5555/12345679
     Carberry, J. (2008).
 Toward a Unified Theory of High-Energy Metaphysics: Silly String Theory.
 Journal of Psychoceramics, 5(11), 1-3. doi:10.5555/12345678

+## Cross-origin resource sharing (CORS)

+ORCID Feed uses [CORS](http://enable-cors.org/) to enable cross-domain Javascript requests.
+This allows you to include the Citeproc JSON response directly into your javascripts.

 ## Are the data the same as in the response from the ORCID API?

 Almost.
 ORCID Feed removes duplicate works based on `title` and `year`.
 And it doesn't use all information received from the ORCID API, the focus is on structured bibliographic metadata.